ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 ## How to Load a VM

 VMs are created as a module, whose binary is registered by a node running `AvalancheGo`, against the **vmID** (binary file name must be vmID).
-VMID is a user-defined string that is zero-extended to a 32-byte array and encoded in CB58.
+VMID is a string that is zero-extended to a 32-byte array and encoded in CB58.

-The Avalanche nodes that want to power their chains with a particular VM, must have the built binary put in the proper place.
+In order to load a VM, its binary must be put it the proper place where `AvalancheGo` can find and load it.
 See [here](../nodes/maintain/avalanchego-config-flags.md#--build-dir-string) for more details.
 There could be multiple VM plugins in this directory.

-We can build multiple blockchains with the registered VM.
-A VM is registered, only when its built binary is present at the required location.
+A VM can be initialized as blockchains.
 A blockchain can run as a separate process from AvalancheGo and can communicate with `AvalancheGo` over gRPC.
 This is enabled by `rpcchainvm`, a special VM that uses [`go-plugin`](https://pkg.go.dev/github.com/hashicorp/go-plugin) and wraps another VM implementation.
 The C-Chain, for example, runs the [Coreth](https://github.com/ava-labs/coreth) VM in this fashion.

-### APIs for a VM
+### API Handlers

-We interact with a blockchain and underlying VM through **Static** and **Non-Static Handlers**.
-Handlers are used for making API calls to VM methods.
+We interact with a blockchain and underlying VM through API handlers.
 Specifically, these handlers are implemented as **Services**.

-### Handlers

-Handlers serve the response for the incoming HTTP requests.
-Handlers can also be wrapped with **gRPC** for efficiently making calls from other services such as `AvalancheGo`.
-Handlers help in creating APIs.
+Handlers serve the response for the incoming HTTP requests; and handlers can also be wrapped with **gRPC** for efficiently making calls from other services such as `AvalancheGo`.
 VM implements 2 kinds of handlers:

-- **Non-Static Handlers** - They help in interacting with blockchains instantiated by the VM.
-The API's endpoint will be different for different chains. `/ext/bc/[chainID]`
+- **Blockchain Handlers** - They help in interacting with blockchains instantiated by the VM.
+The API's endpoint will be different for different chains.
+The path to access is with this pattern `/ext/bc/[chainID]`.
+In the VM code, they are referred as just handlers.
-- **Static Handlers** - They help in directly accessing VM.
-These are optional for reasons such as parsing genesis bytes required to instantiate new blockchains. `/ext/vm/[vmID]`
+- **VM Handlers** - They help in accessing VM directly.
+These are optional for reasons such as parsing genesis bytes required to instantiate new blockchains.
+The path to access is with this pattern `/ext/vm/[vmID]`.
+In the VM code, they are referred as static handlers.

 For any developers familiar with object-oriented programming, this is very similar to static and non-static methods on a class.
+Blockchain handlers are the methods on the object, blockchain in this case, while VM handlers are the methods on the class, VM.

 ### VM Factory

-Each VM has a **factory** that is capable of creating new VM instances.
-A VM can be initialized as a blockchain along with handlers for accessing it, only when we have the VM's instance.
-The factory's `New` method shown below, returns the VM's instance to its caller in `AvalancheGo`.
+Each VM has a **factory** that is to create new VM instances from which a blockchain can be initialized.
+The factory's `New` method as shown below, returns the VM's instance to its caller in `AvalancheGo`.
 It's generally in the [`factory.go`](https://github.com/ava-labs/blobvm/blob/master/factory.go) file of the VM.

 ```go
 // Returning a new VM instance from VM's factory